ptdewey/plantuml-lsp/README.md

 }
 ```

-* NOTE: Similar to NeoVim setup, flags `--exec-path` and `--jar-path` could be used as well.
+* NOTE: Similar to Neovim and VSCode setup, flags `--exec-path` and `--jar-path` can be specified as well.

 ---